-Visual Arts: Glasswork, Painting; term
+Visual Arts: Glasswork, Painting, Visual Arts

 A resident of Cape Cod, Robin left her corporate job 13 years ago and decided to follow her love of art.
 “I realized that I was sitting at a desk for eight hours a day, waiting for the day to end, so that I could get home and do what I love.”
 After studying decorative painting at the Rhode Island School of design, Robin opened her faux painting and re-design business “Robin’s Nest Interiors”.
 She has been trained and certified as an Interior Redesign Specialist (I.R.I.S.) by JoAnne Lenart-Weary, founder of “One Day Decorating” and studied cabinet artistry at Garay Artisans of Orlando, FL.